KLab/AAAI-23.6040/README.md

 ## License

 - The code in `notes_generator/ddc/` directory is re-distributed under the MIT License by Chris Donahue.
-See `notes_generator/ddc/LICENSE` file for more information.
+See `notes_generator/ddc/LICENSE` file and [the original repository](https://github.com/chrisdonahue/ddc) for more information.
 - The other code is distributed under the MIT License by KLab Inc. See `LICENSE` file for more information.